 Michelle is a wonderful wife, loving mother, great daughter and a savvy smart businesswoman.
 I am truly lucky to call her my wife.
 She is very patient and kind, her Mid-west traits shine bright, plus she knows how to change electrical outlets, fix sprinklers, leaky toilets, which I have no idea how to do!
 Her Achilles’ heel is IKEA furniture assembling.

 She did not have the easiest of upbringings, but this did not deter her from searching for a better future.
 She is the first person in her family with a college degree, and was one of the youngest directors at multiple companies.
 At the same time, all of that changed for the better once she became a mother, re-invented herself and became a Realtor in order to be her own boss with a flexible schedule to always be able to take care of our daughter.
 Creating experiences and opportunities for Luna is her focus as a mom, while teaching her to be kind and compassionate towards others.
 The thing I love to watch the most is when Michelle (aka Tickle Monster) rolls around on the floor with Luna and they are both laughing so hard they are almost crying!
-That melts my heart.
-She loves to help seniors and volunteers at our local senior center, assisting with meals every week.
+She is that mom that volunteers for all the school events and will get all dressed up for Halloween and do the parade at school.